 The results are far better than that, though.
 The scans show bold reds and rosy skin tones, beautiful scenery and skies, and greenish shadows.
 Like all film stocks in the Ektar H35, the best results came from shooting in bright daylight.

-Disposable cameras are bulkier than your phone, cost more than the film camera you presumably already own, cost more to develop than an ordinary roll of film, and don’t even have the decency to let you know your finger is in the shot.
+Disposable cameras are bulkier than your phone, cost more to develop than an ordinary roll of film, and don’t even have the decency to let you know your finger is in the shot.
+They also cost a fair amount of money (the cost of the camera+film upfront, and then the cost to develop is more than a regular roll of film would’ve been).